 Anterior blepharitis is a chronic condition describing the inflammation of the eyelid margin.
 Symptoms include irritated, red, itchy or stinging eyes or eyelids, as well as fluctuating or blurred vision.
 Symptoms can vary in degree throughout the day, and can even be absent.
-As there are a number of different causes of anterior blepharitis, it is important to treat the underlying problem.
-Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care can utilise specialised equipment to determine the best course of action for treating blepharitis.
+As there are a number of different causes of anterior blepharitis, it is important to treat the underlying problem which can usually be determined over the course of a single consultation.
+Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care can utilise our innovative equipment to determine the best course of action for treating blepharitis.

 Blepharitis is generally caused by an over-colonisation of organisms (including bacteria and demodex mites) along the lid margin, particularly along the eyelashes and the eyelash follicles.
 These microbes release toxins which trigger inflammation along the eyelids, causing them to become red, swollen and crusty.
 The toxins also enter the eye, producing more severe symptoms.
 This can be an underlying cause of eye infections such as conjunctivitis.
 Anterior blepharitis should not be confused with posterior blepharitis / meibomian gland dysfunction, although these different conditions often occur together.

 Anterior blepharitis before (left) and after (right) treatment.

 An important cause of Blepharitis is demodex - small mites that inhabit the lid margins, irritating in the same way as bacteria. .
 Demodex mites are more common on our bodies as we get older, with 100% of those of over 70s having them somewhere.
 Demodex are resillient to conventional bacterial blepahritis treatments and therefore require a more specific approach.
 Examination of the lashes under microscope is often needed to visualise the mites and make the diagnosis.
 This video describes more about demodex blepharitis: